 The Value of Culture to Milton Keynes

-Our most recent Annual Report showed what arts and heritage can do in Milton Keynes:
+Our most recent Annual Report shows the impact of arts and heritage in Milton Keynes:

 Our Annual Report collates data from our members and presents it in a one-page summary that we disseminate to our members and Trustees, as well as to Councillors, funding bodies, stakeholders and businesses – spreading the word about the great work our members deliver.
 By collaborating in this way, our members are able to demonstrate impact much more effectively than they can on their own.

 The Value of Culture to the UK

 In July 2015 Arts Council Published the Contribution of the arts and culture industry to the national economy – these are their headline findings:

 The gross value added (GVA) of the creative industries experienced growth between 2012-2013 of 9.9%, which is higher than any other industrial sector, including financial services.
 Our publicly invested arts still return 0.4% of the UK’s GVA and contribute indirectly to GVA through tourism, overseas trade and regional growth.

 - Arts and culture is worth £7.7 billion GVA to our economy

 - Arts and culture industries generated £15.1 billion in turnover in 2012-13, an increase of 26% since 2010

 - For every pound spent on arts and culture, an additional £1.06 is generated in the economy